-The policy of Access Control outlines the available access to an organisation’s data and information systems to its employees.
-This policy talks about different topics, such as access control standards and implementation guides.
+The policy of access control outlines the available access to an organisation’s data and information systems to its employees.
+This policy covers different areas, such as access control standards and implementation guides.

 The rest of the items covered by this policy are standards for user access, network access controls, operating system software controls and the complexity of corporate passwords.

-Additional elements explained in the access control policy are the methods for monitoring how corporate systems are accessed and utilised, the security of unattended workstations and lastly, the removal of an employee’s access after he leaves the organisation.
+Additional elements explained in the access control policy include methods for monitoring how corporate systems are accessed and utilised, the security of unattended workstations and lastly, the removal of an employee’s access after he leaves the organisation.

-The Change Management Policy talks about the formal process for making alterations to IT, software development and security services/operations.
+The change management policy covers the formal process for making alterations to IT, software development and security services/operations.

-Information Security Policies are high-level policies which cover all the security controls.
-A company issues this policy to ensure that every employee using information security assets within the organisation comply with its rules and guidelines.
+Information security policy should cover all the security controls that an organisation has put in place.
+A company issues this policy to ensure that every employee using information security assets within the organisation complies with its rules and guidelines.

 Most organisations ask their employees to sign the policy document and inform them if they have read it entirely or not.